leahkemp/pipeface/docs/run_on_nci.md

 ## 7. Get pipeline dependencies

-You may use the centrally installed nextflow environmental module available on NCI to access the nextflow and java dependencies
+You may use the centrally installed nextflow environmental module available on NCI to access the nextflow and java dependencies.
+Eg:

 ```bash
 module load nextflow/24.04.5